viniciusrtf/tts/README.md

 # tts.py

 This script uses the ChatterboxTTS model to generate speech from a transcription file.
-It supports multiple speakers and can adjust the speed of the generated audio.
+It supports multiple speakers and generates a manifest file that maps the generated audio to the original timestamps.

 ## Usage